Fishing at New River Gorge

 Safety on the river will always make your fishing trip an enjoyable experience and possibly could save a life.
 Some safety tips are:

+Visitors fishing within New River Gorge National Park and Preserve must follow the fishing license requirements in accordance with the laws and regulations of the State of West Virginia.
 All persons fishing in the park are required to have a West Virginia fishing license.
 Year long and 3-day tourist licenses are available at area sporting goods stores and bait shops.